kristindawn/lc-open-refine-adv/_episodes/08-writing-transformations.md

 >7.
 In the Expression box type ```value.toTitlecase()```
 >8.
 In the Preview pane under value.toTitlecase() you can see what the effect of running this will be
 >9.
 Click ```OK```
+>
+>This is an example of using the GREL expression for a process that you can run from the Common Transform list.
+>Where would we need to use the expression instead of choosing it from the list?
 {: .checklist}